GS_PhantomCam

 - Create a Cam Manager prefab and add it to the Game Manager’s Managers list.

-GS_CamCoreComponentin every level. - Place Phantom Camera entities with desired behavior components.
+- Place Phantom Camera entities with desired Body, Aim, and Additive stages.

 - Create Blend Profile assets for camera transitions.